sunfishcode/rfcs/text/0000-io-safety.md

 not make it possible to write a safe function which can perform invalid I/O operations, and:

- - A type implementing `OwnsRaw` can only be constructed from a raw handle via an unsafe function, such as [`from_raw_fd`].

  - A type implementing `AsRaw* + OwnsRaw` means its `as_raw_*` function returns a handle which is valid to use as long as the object passed to `self` is live.
-Such types may not have methods to close or reassign the handle without dropping the whole object.
+If such types have methods to close or reassign the handle without dropping the whole object, they must document the conditions under which existing raw handle values remain valid to use.

- - A type implementing `IntoRaw* + OwnsRaw` means its `into_raw_*` function returns a handle which is valid to use at the point of the call.
+ - A type implementing `IntoRaw* + OwnsRaw` means its `into_raw_*` function returns a handle which is valid to use at the point of the return from the call.

 All standard library types implementing `AsRawFd` implement `OwnsRaw`, except `RawFd`.